baita00/CChart/README.md

 * Full-featured.

-It can draw a variety of two-dimensional and three-dimensional curves, such as polygon, contour, cloud, pie, bar, scatter, area, histogram, polar, Gantt, radar, waterfall, thermal, box, spectrum, etc. It also supports the drawing of various dashboard interfaces.
+It can draw a variety of 2D and 3D curves, such as line chart, contour chart, cloud chart, pie chart, bar chart, scatter chart, area chart, histogram chart, polar chart, Gantt chart, radar chart, waterfall chart, thermal chart, box chart, spectrum chart, etc. It also supports the drawing of various dashboard interfaces.

 * Plenty of internal options.

-Whether it is the curve itself, or the title, coordinate axis, legend, background, image annotation and other parts, there are a large number of options available for setting, even message response, right-click menu and other elements, all provide a custom method.
+Whether the curve itself, or the title, coordinate axis, legend, background, image annotation and other parts, there are a large number of options available for setting, even message response, right-click menu and other elements, all provide a custom method.

 * Friendly user interface.

-It simplifies the call interface as much as possible, and in the absence of special requirements, it can usually draw delicate images with only a few sentences of code.
+It simplifies the calling interface as much as possible.
+Without special requirements, it can usually draw delicate images with only a few lines of code.

 * Good compatibility.

-Only the Win32/Win64 API is used in the development, and no framework code (such as MFC, QT, etc.) is used.
-Therefore, user programs are not limited to a framework.
+Only the Win32/Win64 API is used in the code, and no framework codes (such as MFC, QT, etc.) are used.
+Therefore, the users are not limited to a framework.

 * Built-in thread security.

-You can safely use it in a multi-threaded environment to avoid crashes.
+You can safely use it in a multi-threaded environment, without crash.

 * Compatible with 64 bits.